-Uravu Eco Links
+Uravu Eco Links Ltd.

-Uravu promotes bamboo handicrafts for employment and income generation for rural women, and cultivation of bamboo for its environmental and economic benefits.
-Uravu runs a Common Facilities Centre (CFC) for providing backward and forward linkages to the Micro Enterprises (MEs) in the Kalpetta Bamboo Cluster.
-Uravu also runs a Bamboo Nursery that generates planting materials of over 30 species of bamboos and conducts bamboo-planting programmes.
+Uravu also promotes bamboo handicrafts in order to generate employment and income for women living in rural areas.
+Uravu’s Common Facilities Centre provides backward and forward linkages to the Micro Enterprises in the Kalpetta Bamboo Cluster.
+Uravu also runs a Bamboo Nursery where it grows planting materials of more than 50 species of bamboos and conducts bamboo-planting programmes.

-The ‘Uravu network’ comprises of Uravu Indigenous Science & Technology Study Centre, a non-profit trust; Uravu Eco-Links Ltd.; Kalpetta Bamboo Cluster Producers’ Association, a society of artisans in the Kalpetta Bamboo Cluster andUravu Bamboo Village, a community collective in Thrikkaipetta village.
+The ‘Uravu network’ consists of the Uravu Indigenous Science and Technology Study Centre, a non-profit trust; Uravu Eco Links Ltd.; the Kalpetta Bamboo Cluster Producers’ Association, a society of artisans in the Kalpetta Bamboo Cluster; and the Uravu Bamboo Village, a community collective in Thrikkaipetta village.

 For more information about Uravu, check their website: www.uravu.in